matthew-ia/planter/README.md

 Read more about the helpers from [`handlebars-layouts`](https://github.com/shannonmoeller/handlebars-layouts).

-Note: Since Handlebars is only used for build time to precompile your `.hbs` to `.html`, all Handlebars-related packaces are dev-dependencies only; you can easily opt to simply not use handlebars and you won't have to worry about any bloat in your build files.
+Note: Since Handlebars is only used for build time to precompile your `.hbs` to `.html`, all Handlebars-related packaces are dev-dependencies only; you can simply not use handlebars and you won't have to worry about any bloat in your build files.

 ### Asset Paths